 Sailfish Oasis Boats:

 The Captain Hook is a 43 ft.
 Willis made famous by Captain Ron Hamlin.
 The boat is powered by twin Cummins diesels and was built in North Carolina by master boat builders.
 The wooden hulls produce a low rumbling sound notorious for raising billfish.
 Captain Hook has a fighting chair.
 The boat has set many records for the number of fish caught in one day and one year.

 Their Flagship Boat, The Allure II, is a 1996, 40’ Custom Carolina Capps with a cruise speed of 23 knots, and is arguably the finest charter sportfishing vessel in Guatemala.
 The Allure II is fully equipped with top-of-the-line Shimano reels, custom rods, a marlin tower, a modern electronics package, and a reputation for excellent food and very cold beer.
 Captain “Kiwi” Chris has been fishing the Pacific Coast of Guatemala since 2002.

 The Intensity is a one-of-a-kind 37’ Gamefisherman with Captain Mike Sheeder at the helm.
 Designed and built specifically for billfishing in Central American waters, she has maneuverability, comfort, and speed—powered by twin 900-HP Cummins motors with a cruising speed of up to 30 knots.

-The Makina is a newer addition to the fleet.
-She is a 2001, 36’ Out Island Express powered by Cummins 450HP C-Series motors.
+The Makina is a 2001, 36’ Out Island Express powered by Cummins 450HP C-Series motors.
 With a 26-knot cruise, top-of-the-line tackle, air conditioning in the cabin, and a common area.
 The experienced and fun Captain Juanga is at the wheel.